zhongxingyu/testinfo/readme.md

 - **Neo4j**
 - **Memgraph**

-The supprt for other GDBMSs (for instance Redisgraph and Kuzu) is in progress.
+The supprt for other GDBMSs (for instance Kuzu) is in progress.

 ## Evaluation of the Tool